AntennaPod/antennapod.github.io/_documentation/subscriptions/listening-without-subscribing.md

 To preview an episode:
 - Do as if you were adding a subscription
 - Don't tap on subscribe but on the episode you want to listen
-- Episode description will expand ; tap on 'Preview' below description
+- The episode description will expand; tap on `Preview` below description